Mitchell Starc

 Starc began playing international cricket in 2010, but the early part of his career was disrupted by persistent injuries.
 He came to worldwide attention as a prominent member of the Australian squad that won the 2015 Cricket World Cup, and was declared Player of the Tournament as a result of his consistent performances throughout the matches.
+He also was a part of the team that won the 2023 ICC Cricket World Cup.
+At the 2019 Cricket World Cup, he picked up 27 wickets, which is an all-time record for the most wickets taken in a single edition of the tournament.
+In doing so, he became the leading wicket-taker in successive Cricket World Cup tournaments, having previously achieved the feat in 2015 as well.
+As of November 2023, he is the 3rd-highest wicket taker of all time in ICC Cricket World Cups.

-He is also fastest bowler in the history of ODI cricket to reach 200 wickets, taking 102 matches to reach the milestone.
+He is the fastest bowler in the history of ODI cricket to reach 150 and 200 wickets, taking 77 and 102 matches respectively to reach the milestone.
+He is also the fastest bowler in the history of Cricket World Cups to reach 50 wickets, taking just 19 WC games to reach the milestone.
+Starc was also a key member of the Australian team that won the 2021 ICC T20 World Cup, and the 2023 ICC World Test Championship final.
+He is one of five players who have managed to win an ICC trophy in all three formats of the game.

 Starc has been noted for his ability to bowl at great pace, with his fastest delivery being measured at over 160.4 km/h (the fastest ever recorded in a Test match), and for generating reverse swing with his bowling.
-As of December 2022, he is the 7th-highest wicket-taking bowler for Australia in Test cricket.